Back to Blogs

 • Medium Risk – Medium-risk vendors occupy the middle ground in the oversight model, often providing essential services that don’t directly impact core systems but still warrant meaningful review.
 These vendors may store non-sensitive business data, offer support functions like HR technology or customer service outsourcing, or have a moderate regulatory footprint.
 For this group, annual assessments are typically sufficient; however, they should extend beyond basic checklists.
 Targeted testing is recommended to evaluate controls related to access management, data handling, and performance reliability.
 Instead of exhaustive reviews, organizations may focus on a rotating schedule, testing a different control domain each year to build a comprehensive picture over time.
 Medium-risk vendors may also require documented incident response capabilities or proof of insurance, depending on the nature of the engagement.
 Regular check-ins or performance reviews, often conducted by the vendor management team, help identify evolving risks without exhausting resources.
 A key benefit of this tier is its flexibility.
 It allows firms to scale up or dial down oversight based on real-time business changes.

 • Low Risk – Examples include office supply companies, marketing consultants, or short-term freelance engagements that don’t involve access to internal systems.
 These vendors require the least oversight, making them ideal candidates for light-touch governance.
 Reviews may occur biennially or on an ad hoc basis, primarily to confirm that the scope of services remains unchanged and poses no new risks.
-Documentation requirements are typically limited to contract reviews, basic company profile updates, or certification of insurance when applicable.
+Documentation requirements are typically limited to contract reviews, basic company profile updates, and, when applicable, insurance certifications.
 Rather than testing controls, oversight at this level centers on monitoring for any indicators that would trigger reassessment.
 Because these vendors don’t impact critical systems or handle regulated data, the administrative burden of ongoing monitoring can remain low.

 A structured approach simplifies decision-making and ensures that companies focus their efforts where they matter most.
 As a result, the audit risk management process becomes more transparent and defensible.